dciabrin/ngdevkit/README-mingw.md

      can call it from both Linux and Windows and don't need a X server to run it.

-   * The source-level debugging extension is not available yet.

 You need to run a couple of manual steps before being able to compile the devkit.
 This documentation explains how to compile ngdevkit with Ubuntu on Windows.